-Lifelong Family Links have two full-time, office staff 1 project coordinator and we have worked with eight work experience volunteers.
-LFL have increased the number of its pool of support/playworkers to 15 in this financial year, along with the increase in children and young people, our numbers are back to pre -Covid.
-Before the increase in staffing we were forced to use the services of agency staff, which have reduced as we recruit ne support workers.
+Lifelong Family Links have three full- time, office staff and 1 project coordinator, with 3 senior support workers.
+LFL have increased the number of its pool of support to 16 in this financial year, we are looking to increase this number to 20, along with the increase in the number of young people with more challenging behaviour.
+Our numbers will need to increase to reflex this.
+Before the increase in staffing we were forced to use the services of agency staff, which will reduced as we recruit new support workers.